 ENG BE 569

 Prereq: (ENG BE 200 & ENG BE 401) or permission of instructor.
 The advent of high throughput sequencing is virtually changing biology and medicine.
 The technology enables us to catalog the entire functional parts list of living organisms from bacteria to human, develop and validate regulatory networks for controlling gene expression in systems biology models, and develop novel biomarkers for personalized medicine that guide pharmacological treatments.
-In this course we review the foundations of the field, starting from the biophysical foundations of current or emerging single molecule DNA sequencing techniques, continuing with an introduction to the analytical tools to model and analyze NGS Data, and finally discussing clinical applications such as predicting drug response, focusing on cancer.
-The course involves bi-weekly homework assignments that include theoretical analysis and modeling, working with multiple analysis tools for NGS data including assembly, re-sequencing, alignments, RNA-seq, ChIP-seq, DNA methylation, mutation analysis and detection, and copy number variation detection, and their applications to cancer.
+In this course we review the foundations of the field, starting from the biophysical foundations of current or emerging single molecule DNA sequencing techniques, including fluorescence based and nanopore-based methods, and discuss clinical applications such as predicting drug response, focusing on cancer.
+Finally we discuss emerging single-molecule techniques for epigenome analysis.
+In addition to frontal lectures the course will include hands-on lab using a nanopore DNA sequencer and data analysis.
+The course involves weekly homework assignments that include theoretical analysis and literature review.
 4 cr.

 Introduction to Software Engineering